 Appknox supports both SAST and DAST (Dynamic Application Security Testing) on both the leading mobile platforms, i.e., Android and iOS while MobSF doesn’t support DAST on iOS devices.
 Appknox also has much better compliance coverage and can be integrated into a larger number of services like JIRA, Github, Eclipse, and Android Studio.
-It is also available on cloud and on-premise, while MobSF can only be used with local installation or via Docker.
+It is also available on the cloud and on-premise, while MobSF can only be used with local installation or via Docker.

 Appknox is also known to have much better report generation capabilities and we also provide detailed remediation support with a complimentary dashboard for CXOs focussing on all the insights gained from the test.
-Appknox also has the best in class rates for false-positives and false-negatives which is generally not the case with MobSF.
+Appknox also has the best in class rates for false positives and false negatives which is generally not the case with MobSF.

 And with the added functionalities like API testing, UBA (User Behaviour Analysis), and two-factor authentication for added account security, Appknox surely seems to be a much more advanced and practical security testing tool than MobSF.

 Similar to the rising threats in the mobile application security landscape, the number of solutions for mobile security testing is also pretty large.
-Moreover, because businesses are making a major security decision and investing significant resources, it becomes important to carefully select their security vendor.
+Moreover, because businesses are making a major security decisions and investing significant resources, it becomes important to carefully select their security vendor.